maemo-leste/maemo-user-guide/source/chapters/clock.rst

 Decimal separator (read-only)
 """""""""""""""""""""""""""""

-This shows which decimal separator is being used, based on the currently set :ref:`date format`.
+This shows which decimal separator is being used, based on the currently set :ref:`chapters/clock:date format`.

 Thousands separator (read-only)
 """""""""""""""""""""""""""""""

-This shows which thousands separator is being used, based on the currently set :ref:`date format`.
+This shows which thousands separator is being used, based on the currently set :ref:`chapters/clock:date format`.

 Adjust date and time
 --------------------

-Tap on *Adjust date and time* in the :ref:`In-app menu`.
+Tap on *Adjust date and time* in the :ref:`chapters/ui:In-app menu`.

 |adjust-date-time-button|

-This option is the same as when you tap on the :ref:`Date and time display`
+This option is the same as when you tap on the :ref:`chapters/clock:Date and time display`

 Alarm settings
 --------------

-Tap on *Alarm settings* in the :ref:`In-app menu`.
+Tap on *Alarm settings* in the :ref:`chapters/ui:In-app menu`.

 |alarm-settings-button|